KevinCarpricorn/EchoAlign/README.md

 > correction, EchoAlign treats noisy labels ($\tilde{Y}$) as accurate and modifies corresponding instance features ($X$)
 > to achieve better alignment with $\tilde{Y}$.
 EchoAlign's core components are (1) EchoMod: Employing controllable
 > generative models, EchoMod precisely modifies instances while maintaining their intrinsic characteristics and ensuring
 > alignment with the noisy labels.
-(2) EchoSelect: Instance modification inevitably introduces distribution shifts
+(2) EchoSelect: Instance modification inevitably introduces distribution shifts between
-> between
 > training and test sets.
-EchoSelect maintains a significant portion of clean original instances to mitigate these
+EchoSelect maintains a significant portion of clean original instances to mitigate these shifts.
-> shifts.
-> It leverages the distinct feature distance distributions between original and modified instances as a robust tool for
+> It leverages the distinct feature similarity distributions between original and modified instances as a robust tool for
 > accurate sample selection.
 This integrated approach yields remarkable results.
 In environments with 30\%
 > instance-dependent noise, even at 99\% selection accuracy, EchoSelect retains nearly twice the number of samples
 > compared to the previous best method.
 Notably, on three datasets, EchoAlign surpasses previous state-of-the-art